User Guide Cancel

 Decluttered 3D model import

-In the latest beta build, imported 3D models are placed at the Root level in the Project panel instead of their own folder.
+In the latest build, imported 3D models are placed at the Root level in the Project panel instead of their own folder.
 Dependent and related files such as .mtl, .mdl, .scene, .bin, and texture folders will no longer be visible in the Project panel.

 Decluttered 3D model import ensures all dependent and related files of an imported 3D file are no longer visible in the Project panel.